shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-09-scaling-in-eks-with-karpenter.md

 pod didn't trigger scale-up (it wouldn't fit if a new node is added)
 ```

-2. Using too big instances in node groups, leads to low resource utilization and increased cost.
+2. Using too big instances in node groups, which leads to low resource utilization and increased cost.

-3. Using too low instances in Node groups, leading to node groups maxing out and resulting in unscheduled pods.
+3. Using too low instances in Node groups, which leads to node groups maxing out and resulting in unscheduled pods.

-4. No way to identify the optimal choice instance types based on workloads.
+4. No way to identify the optimal choice of instance types based on workloads.

 All of these issues and many more can be solved with...